 - Corn: I also used frozen corn.
 It’s always easy to have frozen veggies on hand throughout the year.

-Even though this recipe requires several steps, with a little bit of preparation, you will have a restaurant-style meal in no time.
-I suggest that you measure and prepare all ingredients before you start making this recipe.
+Even though this recipe requires several steps, with a bit of preparation, you will have a restaurant-style meal in no time.
+I suggest you measure and prepare all ingredients before making this recipe.